ImageMagick/Usage-Markdown/morphology/index.md

 Even the more anchiet method of 'convolution' techniques that provide blurring and sharpening techniques (next section), is in a way a type of morphology method.

-Essentually morphology is for the modification, determination, and discovery of the shapes of objects found within an image.
+Essentially morphology is for the modification, determination, and discovery of the shapes of objects found within an image.

 ----